MichielNoback/java_gitbook/05_web/databases.md

 }
 ```

+### 4: Have the correct type instantiated

-### 4: Have the correct type instantiated at application startup.
+Have the correct type instantiated at application startup.

 The `web.xml` deployment descriptor is an excellent place to specify which implementation of the `MyAppDao` interface to use: